1024inc/engineering-blog/eng-paths/staff_engineer.md

 - Able to discuss complex technical issues at an abstract level with non-technical people.
 - Strongly influences and leads team culture.
 - During critical outages and high-impact issues, clearly communicate the status and high-level impact in the appropriate public channels for visibility and awareness.
-- After a critical outage or high-impact issue is resolved, help debrief the outcomes through messages on the proper channels and/or post-mortem documents.
+- After a critical outage or high-impact issue is resolved, help debrief the outcomes through messages on the proper channels and/or post-mortem documents and create follow-up action items (when applicable) as a measure to prevent the issue from happening again or to be able to detect it sooner.

 </td></tr>
 <tr><td style="font-weight:bold">